ElfFriend-DnD/foundryvtt-item-effects-to-chat-5e/README.md

 Compatible with:
 - Core dnd5e roller
 - Minimal Rolling Enhancements
+- DAE

 Mostly Compatible with:
 - Better Rolls 5e
 - Midi QOL

 I'm not actively supporting these two so if something breaks, I'm open to a PR but not invested.

-If you're using Midi, automatic application of effects is already possible without this module.
+If you're using Midi, it has configuration settings to automatically apply item effects and makes this module largely redundant.